FAQ

 - While there isn't specific research directly linking military service to the onset of vitiligo, it's critical to comprehend that vitiligo is a multifaceted disorder influenced by both genetic and environmental elements, and accompanied by many other diseases.
 Vitiligo arises ...

-- Living with vitiligo often involves dealing with more than just skin changes.
-Many people with vitiligo face discrimination, social stigma, and isolation, which can lead to lower self-esteem, embarrassment, anxiety, and depression.
-This chronic stress can be so severe that it...
+- Living with vitiligo often involves more than managing visible skin changes.
+Many individuals face discrimination, social stigma, and feelings of isolation, leading to emotional challenges like embarrassment, anxiety, depression, and diminished self-esteem.
+For some, the chron...

 - Localized vitiligo, where the white patches are limited to one or a few areas of the body, can be managed with a few treatment approaches.
 The best therapy usually depends on the extent of the vitiligo, its location, the patient's age, and their personal preference.
 Here are a...